 Mainstreaming means including a gender equality perspective in all ordinary processes at the university.
 Consequently, it is included in our operational responsibility.

-The focus areas SLU is prioritising in 2017-2021 are gender equal career paths and gender equal teaching.
+The prioritised focus areas for 2022-2025 are gender equal career paths and gender equal teaching.
 For example, SLU has integrated a gender equality perspective in the budgetary process at the department level, in the quality assurance work for education and through educational measures for managers.
 The measures aim to introduce integrated and in-depth work methods within the scope of ordinary decision-making, preparatory, governance and follow-up processes.

 To support this work, there is the JLV Coordination Group, a coordination group with staff from the Divison of Planning, Division of Educational Affairs and the Division of HR.